South West Main Line: Services

-Other services from London Waterloo also run on a section of South West Main Line, except those using the Waterloo–Reading line in the direction of Richmond.
+Many other services from London Waterloo also run on a section of the line, except those using the Waterloo–Reading line in the direction of Richmond.

 Future development

 In July 2011, Network Rail in its London & South East Route Utilisation Strategy (RUS) recommended adding a fifth track to the four-track stretch of line between Clapham Junction and Surbiton.
 This was found to be feasible within the existing land (rail corridor), and was seen as the most practicable way of providing more capacity on the route.
 It would permit up to eight additional trains to run in the peak hour, for a maximum of 32 trains in this stretch.
 The scheme would also entail more flexible track use, modifying one Windsor Line track to permit use by mainline trains.
 Options rejected in the RUS as not viable included double-deck trains, building a flyover at Woking, and introducing 12- or 16-car trains.